Jingle Bell Blocked: 7 ‘Banned’ Holiday Songs

 Berlin reportedly did not appreciate Presley's take on the classic hit.
 Because Presley was seen as inappropriate at the time, Berlin thought he corrupted the song.
 Berlin asked radio stations not to play it, but Presley's version topped the charts anyway.

-One Portland, Ore., radio station decided not to play the song.
+One Portland, Oregon, radio station decided not to play the song.
 The station fired a DJ who played it anyway.
 But after listeners complained, the DJ was quickly rehired.

-What's the bottom line for banned holiday songs and the First Amendment?
+What's the bottom line on banned holiday songs and the First Amendment?

 Privately owned radio stations, retail stores and other businesses can make their own decisions about what music to license and play.

-Today, in the United States, the First Amendment protects the right to produce and listen to music without government interference.
+Today, in the United States, the First Amendment protects the right to produce and listen to music with only limited government interference.

-You can find, purchase or stream any song you'd like, even if a private business, station or store has decided not to play it.
+Thanks to the First Amendment, you have the right to purchase or stream most every song you'd like, — just as a private business, station or store can decide not to play it.

 You're free to make your own playlist, whether you want to listen to Mariah Carey on repeat in July or press skip when you hear her each December.